opengovern/resilient-bridge/readme.md

 ## Contributing & Customization

-- **Time Parsing & Other Helpers**: Extend `internal/time_parser.go` or add new helpers as needed.
+- Extend `internal/time_parser.go` or create new helpers as needed.
-- **Testing**: Add tests for new adapters, rate limiting, and retry logic.
+- Add tests for adapters, rate limiting, and retry logic.
-- **Logging & Telemetry**: Integrate logging or monitoring solutions as needed.
+- Integrate logging or monitoring as needed.

 ## License

 Elastic License V2

+---

+With Resilient-Bridge, integrate once and confidently handle API limits, retries, and scaling across multiple providers.